nitinkc/nitinkc.github.io/_posts/Java/2022-03-07-zoned-date-time.md

 ## Date comparison with ZonedDateTime
-It is easy to compare the dates with Zoned Date Time
+It is easy to compare the dates with `ZonedDateTime`

 {% gist nitinkc/7e3dc6cb2ac498e478a8a1d92b3537f9 %}